1190452/LAPR3/Documents/UC7/UC7_AddVehicle.md

 **Administrator:** intends to manage the pharmacies.

-**Pharmacy:** intends to ship products by having scooters.
+**Pharmacy:** intends to ship products by having vehicles.

-**Couriers:** intends to have a vehicle so that he can transport the medicines.
+**Couriers:** intends to have a scooter so that he can transport the medicines.

 #### Preconditions

-* The scooter cannot exist on the system (id should be different).
+* The vehicle cannot exist on the system (id should be different).

 #### Postconditions

-* The scooter is saved on the system and is now usable to make deliveries.
+* The vehicle is saved on the system and is now usable to make deliveries.
-* By default, the actual battery of the scooter is defined as the maximum battery of the scooter
+* By default, the id, the actual battery, the status and the isCharging state of the vehicle is defined previously.

 #### Main success scenario (or basic flow)

-1. The administrator starts by creating a scooter.
+1. The administrator logins in the system
-2. The system requests the necessary (i.e. id and the maximum battery).
+2. The administrator is now logged in and has administrator privileges.
-3. The administrator enters the requested data.
+3. The administrator chooses to create a new Vehicle.
-4. The system validates and asks for confirmation.
+4. The system asks for information to be inserted.
-5. The administrator confirms the data.
+5. The administrator inserts the information
 6. the system saves it and informs the administrator the success of the operation.